nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-We would like to acknowledge the following sources which our team has referenced during the development of MoneyGoWhere:
+We would like to acknowledge the following sources from which our team has referenced during the development of MoneyGoWhere:
 * AddressBook-Level3's User Guide and Developer Guide ([Website](https://se-education.org/addressbook-level3/))
 * Apache Commons CLI Library ([Website](https://commons.apache.org/proper/commons-cli/))
 * Apache Commons Text Library ([Website](https://commons.apache.org/proper/commons-text/))